SpeedyQweku/EHT/README.md

 # EHT

-## This repo contains tools to make your life easy and aslo for pentesting
+## This repo contains tools to make your life easy and also for pentesting

 ### Installing tools